-Fontana del Fachino or Il Fachino is one of the talking fountains of Rome and is located on via Lata..
+Fontana del Fachino, or Il Fachino is one of the talking fountains of Rome and is located on via Lata.
 However, this fountain was originally designed to be a statue.
 It was created around 1580 and designed by Jacopo del Conte.
-The statue is of a man who is wearing a cap and a sleeved shirt.
+The statue is of a man wearing a cap and a sleeved shirt.

-He is carrying a barel or acquarolo.
-These barrels were used to take water from the Tiber river to sell on the streets of Rome before the acqueducts were repaired.
-Water spouts from the centre of the barrel creating a fountain.
+He is carrying a barrel or acquarolo.
+These barrels were used to take water from the Tiber river to sell on the streets of Rome before the aqueducts were repaired.
+Water spouts from the center of the barrel, creating a fountain.